 Nimrood's arm went up; the dagger flashed in his hand.
-Toli seeing his chance, lowered his head and charged into the sorcerer, knocking the boy from his grasp.
-Gerin sprawled fprward, rolled to his feet, and dashed so his mother's open arms.
-Bra swept him up and hugged the boy so her.
-The crowd surged for ward around thenL
+Toli, seeing his chance, lowered his head and charged into the sorcerer, knocking the boy from his grasp.
+Gerin sprawled forward, rolled to his feet, and dashed to his mother's open arms.
+Bria swept him up and hugged the boy to her.
+The crowd surged forward around them.

-"You!" acreedied Ninirood as Toli.
-Twice you have cheated me.
-Never sgml" Toli leaped to the side, bus wish his hands bound could not keep his balance and fell backward onto the steps of the
+"No!" screeched Nimrood at Toli.
+"Twice you have cheated me.
+Never again!"
+Toli leaped to the side, but with his hands bound could not keep his balance and fell backward onto the steps of the temple.

-Like a cat the old wizard pounced on him and plunged the dagger into

-Toll's chest, then fled up the steps to the High Temple.
+Like a cat the old wizard pounced on him and plunged the dagger into Toli's chest, then fled up the steps to the High Temple.